-The Design gallery will feature some of the greatest designers of the past 500 years from the decorative art collections of Cecil Higgins and Charles and Lavinia Handley-Read.
+The Design gallery features some of the greatest designers of the past 500 years from the decorative art collections of Cecil Higgins and Charles and Lavinia Handley-Read.
 Highlighting some of Britain’s most important stylistic movements from Rococo to Gothic Revival and Neo-Classical to Arts and Crafts the focus will be on manufacturing techniques and influences.
 Notable exhibits in the Design gallery include: Morris & Co textiles, Voysey furniture, William de Morgan ceramics and the metalwork of W.A.S.
 Benson, Liberty & Co furniture and dresses, enamels by Alexander Fisher, metalwork by John Paul Cooper and glass from Whitefriars.
 George Ravenscroft’s lead glass, wine glasses for and against the Jacobite cause, Irish cut glass and European and English porcelain including Johann Joachim Kändler for Meissen, Franz Anton Bustelli for Nymphenburg, and early Chelsea, Derby and Bow.

-Image: Tile, designed by William De Morgan c.1900
+Tile, designed by William De Morgan c.1900